Updated 2018 09 19, to add links to related articles.

-Wife, 74, found fit to stand trial, for murdering her husband.
+Murderer, 74, found fit to be tried, for killing husband.
 Well, it can’t be a full moon.
 Looking at the sky last night told me that it isn’t, and the calendar agrees.

 Nevertheless, here is another story in which the wife, the killer who is alleged to have shot her husband dead, placed him in an incinerator so the coyotes would not eat him.
 Seriously, but, of course, she is another victim, and the real culprit, “honestly, Your Honour,” is the dastardly husband who is not around any longer to testify on his own behalf.